 Be Aware › Mule Deer

-Mule deer, Odocoileus hemionus, are found throughout Utah in many types of habitats, including neighborhoods and backyards.
-The mule deer gets its name from its mule-like ears.
-It is the smallest member of the deer family in Utah.
+Rocky Mountain mule deer, Odocoileus hemionus, are found throughout Utah and live in many types of habitats, from rugged mountain wilderness to urban neighborhoods.
+The animal gets its name from its large mule-like ears.

-Mule deer are extremely popular game animals in Utah.
-The breeding season, called “rut,” occurs in mid-November.
-Female deer, called does, typically give birth to one or two offspring in late spring or early summer.
-Only the males, or bucks, have antlers, which are shed every year.
+Female deer (does), typically give birth to one or two offspring (fawns) in late spring or early summer.
+Only male deer (bucks) have antlers, which they shed and regrow every year.

 Mule deer are among the most watchable Utah wildlife, and can generally be seen throughout the state during all seasons of the year.